Commenting on a pull request

 If you want to delete all of the pending comments and tasks without publishing, use Discard review.

-You can create a task on the entire pull request, a particular fie, or on specific lines of code in a file to track required work identified during a code review.
+You can create an ad-hoc task on the entire pull request, a particular file, or on specific lines of code in a file to track required work identified during a code review.
 Convert a task into a comment, or a comment into a task.
 Anyone with repository read permission can convert any other user's comments and tasks (and vice versa).
 A repository administrator can delete other user's comments or tasks and can also enable a merge check that requires all tasks to be resolved before the pull request can be merged.
 See Checks for merging pull requests.

 To create a pull request task: